 What was the most rewarding (professional or personal) part of your FCF project experience?

 The most rewarding experience was when we saw all the work we did finally connect together and YLabs was very enthusiastic about the outcome.
 I also learned a lot about how nonprofits operate such as being mission-driven and balancing limited resources.

 How would you describe FCF to friends and family?

 FCF is an actionable organization where their impact is clearly felt in the community.

 Would you like to add anything else?

 I am excited to continue as a volunteer at YLabs on a data visualization project.
 I probably would not have found YLabs without FCF so I would recommend FCF to my colleagues because of the network of small- and medium-sized nonprofits they reach.
 I believe that technology can play a big role in improving the quality of life that attracts so many people to live and work here.
-And FCF can help professionals connect with nonprofits who have specific projects that will benefit the community they serve.
+And FCF can help professionals connect with nonprofits that have specific projects that will benefit the community they serve.

 To learn more about our membership program goals and opportunities for individuals and companies, click here.